-Section 6.
-Original Appointments.
+Section 201.
+Appointments.

-This section would amend section 3021 of title 33, U.S.C., to give NOAA Corps the authority to bestow an original appointment of an officer to be appropriate for the qualification, experience, and length of service of the appointee to meet current NOAA Corps science education standards.
-This section would give NOAA Corps the same authority as other uniformed services to commission junior officers without seeking advice and consent of Senate.
-This section also would allow officers to be re-appointed to the grade they left NOAA Corps.
+This section would amend section 221 of the Act of 2002 (33) U.S.C.
+3021) to give the NOAA Corps the authority to bestow an original appointment of an officer to be appropriate for the qualification, experience, and length of service of the appointee to meet current NOAA Corps science education standards.
+This section would give the NOAA Corps the same authority as other uniformed services to commission junior officers, without seeking advice and consent of the U.S. Senate.
+This section would also allow officers to be re-appointed to the grade they left the NOAA Corps.
 The current statute limits original appointments to the grades of ensign, lieutenant (junior grade), and lieutenant.
-This section would authorize NOAA to implement a new retention tool that would allow officers to temporarily separate and pursue personnel goals (like starting a family) or other opportunities outside the Service, while providing a mechanism for their return to active duty.
+The NOAA Corps would like to implement a new retention tool to allow officers to temporarily separate and pursue personal goals or other opportunities outside the Service, while providing a mechanism for their return to active duty.
+This section would allow that policy to be implemented, and would be expected to assist the NOAA Corps in retaining senior female officers.

-Section 7.
-Personnel Boards.
+Section 202.
+Personnel boards.

-This section would amend section 3022 of title 33, U.S.C. and allow retired, recalled officers, as well as more junior officers, to serve on personnel boards.
-The current law does not allow retired or active officers below the pay grade of commander to serve on personnel boards, and makes it very difficult to form personnel boards, due to NOAA Corps' inherent small size.
+This section would amend section 222 of the Act of 2002 (33 U.S.C.
+3022) and allow retired, recalled officers as well as more junior officers to serve on personnel boards.
+The current law does not allow retired or active officers below the pay grade of commander to serve on personnel boards, and makes it very difficult to form personnel boards, due to the Corps' inherent small size.
 This section would allow officers to serve on personnel boards if they are above the permanent grade of the officer(s) under consideration by the board and allow retired officers to be voluntarily recalled to serve on personnel boards, when necessary.